SAP-archive/docs/concepts/bot_connector/webchat.md

 Note: `CHANNEL_ID` and `TOKEN_ID` can be found when creating a webchat channel in the bot connector.

-## Open version
+## Open source version

-- If you want to custom style or add new functionalities which does not exist in the hosted version, you can fork the open source webchat.
+- If you want to custom style or add new functionalities which does not exist in the default hosted version, you can fork the open source webchat.
 - Link of Github webchat: <a href="https://github.com/Recastai/webchat" alt="Github Recast Webchat" target="_blank">Github RecastAI Webchat</a>

 ### How to use it